PIM

 Image Source: Bombas

-This focus on philanthropy has an increased benefit for brands, as 66% of internet users believe brands should take a public stand on important social values, according to eMarketer.
+This focus on philanthropy has an increased benefit for brands, as 70% of consumers believe brands should take a public stand on important social values, according to Sprout Social.

 Allbirds sells limited varieties of its shoes in solid, muted colors, which is in stark contrast to the global athletic footwear market, where leading companies produce hundreds of sneaker varieties and customization options.

-The D2C model enables Allbirds to move quickly, build direct relationships with customers, and innovate and improve the product over time.
+The DTC model enables Allbirds to move quickly, build direct relationships with customers, and innovate and improve the product over time.

 Image Source: Allbirds